fgsfds1/cbzconcat/README.md

 # cbztools

+In active development!
+Not stable at all, and features may change without any notice!

 cbztools is a Go-based command-line utility for working with CBZ comic archives.
 It currently supports concatenating multiple `.cbz` files into a single archive, with more tools planned for the future.

 It preserves image order, uses natural sorting to determine chapter order, extracts metadata from ComicInfo.xml if available, and generates a sanitized output filename.